 Lesson: Ask the command team what they need, don’t guess.

 5. Boeing Dreamliner

 When Boeing launched production of the twin-engined 787 in 2007, it vowed to set record production times.
 Within months the mission was in tatters.
 Tiny glitches held up the first phase of construction.
-Some were truly minuscule, like running out of fasteners.
+Some were truly minuscule supply chain issues, like running out of fasteners.
 Boeing resorted to buying more at Home Depot.
 The small delays escalated into a revised timeline amounting to years.

 Lesson: Just one part missing in thousands can cripple a project.

 The distinguishing factor of logistics is that it’s physical.
 There’s no software patch to rescue a Panamax cargo ship.
 Sony’s 2004 Christmas campaign to launch the PlayStation 2 is a great example.
 The supply chain worked perfectly, right up until an oil tanker became stuck in the Suez Canal blocking ships from China carrying the festive consignment of consoles.
 Sales fell 90 per cent in the run up to Christmas.
 Sony resorted to chartering Russian cargo planes and flying in the PS2s.
 But it was too late for many disappointed youngsters who were left wondering how they’d offended Santa Claus.